My name is Robin Valk, and I run Radio To Go.

 I did shows for BRMB in all specialist and mainstream formats, and interviewed just about everybody there was to interview.
 Under my direction, BRMB embarked on a series of recording sessions of local bands, and this helped kick-start the careers of artists like UB40 and Ruby Turner, who got their first airplay on my shows, as did all the 2-Tone bands.
 There was also close involvement with the CBSO, as, by the 80s, I was also presenting Classical shows.
 At the end of my time at BRMB, I was Head of Music for two stations, Group Head of Research for all stations in the Midland Radio Group, and an acknowledged Selector expert.

 Capital Radio bought the group in 1993, leading to a wholesale loss of jobs.
 So I formed the Radio To Go partnership (now simply Radio To Go), and started a consultancy.
-This took me to Bulgaria (FM-plus, Sofia) Scotland (Scot FM, where I set up the database and implemented Master Control), Sweden (Selector training for the P4 network of local stations).
+This took me to Bulgaria (FM-plus, Sofia) Scotland (Scot FM, where I set up the database and implemented the very early Master Control), and Sweden (Selector training for the P4 network of local stations).

 Back home in Birmingham, I was fantastically lucky to be asked to produce the Radio 2 Overnight shows, 25% of R2's total output, from the old Pebble Mill studios.
 I stayed for five years.
 This involved setting up the BBC's first all-digital library and playout system, and quadrupling the overnight listening figures.

-When the Radio 2 Overnight shows returned to London, I took on training and database development for RTE Lyric FM, the Limerick-based national Classical Music and Arts station.
-This overlapped with more consult work for Swedish Radio, work with a number of European stations, Program Director duties at Riviera Radio in Monte Carlo, and the start of a ten year stint with RCS, makers of Selector, working with and regularly visiting their New York head office, where I wrote online help and produced training videos for RCS products.
+When the Radio 2 Overnight shows returned to London, I took on training and database development for RTE Lyric FM, the Limerick-based national Classical Music and Arts station, starting in 1998.
+This overlapped with more consult work for Swedish Radio, work with a number of European stations, Program Director duties at Riviera Radio in Monte Carlo, and, from late 1999, a ten year stint with RCS, makers of Selector, working from Birmingham, but visiting their White Plains New York head office every three months, writing online help for Selector 15 and, later, GSelector, and producing training videos for RCS products.

 All this has helped make me a pretty experienced Music Radio programmer, with extensive format and market experience.
 To this I can also bring deep scheduling systems knowledge with global market leader RCS Selector / Master Control and the widely used PSquared AutoTrack Pro / Myriad.
 I beta-tested Autotrack Pro version 4, and authored a new online help document for PSquared.
-Currently, I'm quite a fan of a very low-cost scheduling and streaming package from New Zealand: Station Playlist.
-This is one of many packages which have significantly lowered the barriers for a host of new, mainly online, operators.
+I'm also a fan of very low-cost scheduling and streaming packages such as Station Playlist, which have significantly lowered the barriers for a host of new, mainly online, operators.

 I produced a one-hour documentary, Handsworth Evolution, in 2010 for Birmingham Music Heritage.
 This was transmitted on several West Midlands stations, and in 2013, aired on PBS Radio in the USA.
 In 2015, the documentary was picked up by Radio New Zealand for broadcast.